 If you experience any of the following symptoms, make immediate arrangements to see a doctor, or go to the emergency room.

 A thunderclap headache is an extremely severe headache that comes on rapidly.
 It develops in 60 seconds or less asand causes intense pain.
 Thunderclap headaches can be caused by bleeding in the brain after an:

 Any head trauma that causes a headache requires prompt medical attention.
-A headache after any kind of impact to the head, even a minor fall or bump, can indicate concussion, especially if the headache continues to worsen after the injury.
-Even what may seem like minor trauma to the head can result in bleeding in the brain that can be life-threatening.
+A headache after any kind of impact to the head can indicate a concussion.